-Did you know that each of the Apostles have symbols?
-The symbols come from the lives of the Apostles.
-Some of these are just traditions and we don't know for certain the how each of them died.
-See if you can match the Apostle with the symbol.
-One is done for you.
+Did you know that each of the Anastles have symbols?
+The symbols same from the lives of the Anastles.
+Same of these are just traditions

-St Andrew, who was St. Peter's brother, died on a diagonal cross PP 5 St. Bartholomew (St. Nathaniel) is traditionally though to have been cut to death with knives St. James the Great (son of Jonah, John's brother) has the scallop shell as his symbol as he traditionally died in Compostella and the coast there was known for these shells. 至 St. James the Less may have been sawn in half (but he was probably stoned to death).
+St Andrew, who was St. Peter's brother, died on a diagonal cross PP St. Bartholomew (St. Nathaniel) is traditionally though to have been cut to death with knives St. James the Great (son of Jonah, John's brother) has the scallop shell as his symbol as he traditionally died in Compostella in Spain and the coast there was known for these shells. 塾 St. James the Less may have been sawn in half (but he was probably stoned to death).
 St. John (author of the Gospel and the Apostle who stood at the foot of the cross).
-There's a Tradition that he survived drinking from a poisoned chalice.
-(E) (E) × Judas Iscariot has a money bag as he looked after the shared money for the Apostles and sadly stole from it too (Jn.
+There's a Tradition that he survived drinking from a poisoned chalice. × Judas Iscariot has a money bag as he looked after the shared money for the Apostles and sadly stole from it too (Jn.
 12:6).
 St. Jude travelled by ship on his missionary journeys with St. Simon (the Zealot).
-33 4 St. Matthew was a tax collector before he met Jesus and is represented by three purses.
-St. Matthias was chosen to replace Judas and is symbolised by an open bible and sword by which he was traditionally said to have been beheaded J. Arder St. Paul who was chosen by Jesus after His Ascension, is represented by a Bible and a sword.
+St. Matthew was a tax collector before he met Jesus and is represented by three purses.
+St. Matthias was chosen to replace Judas and is symbolised by an open bible and sword by which he was traditionally said to have been beheaded 1 de la companya del companya del companya de la co St. Paul who was chosen by Jesus after His Ascension, is represented by a Bible and a sword.
 He is the author of a lot of the letters of the New Testament and his head was cut off with a sword St. Peter is represented by crossed keys as Jesus gave him the "keys of the gates to heaven" (Mt.
-16:18) + පුදු St. Philip is represented by loaves beside a cross as it was he who offered Jesus the small boy's loaves before the feeding of the 5,000 St. Simon (The zealot) was a fisherman and preached the Good News that Jesus is the Messiah promised in the Old Testament St Thomas traditionally went to India and built a Church there and the carpenter's set square is his sign
+16:18) + පුපු St. Philip is represented by loaves beside a cross as it was he who offered Jesus the small boy's loaves before the feeding of the 5,000 St. Simon (The zealot) was a fisherman and preached the Good News that Jesus is the Messiah promised in the Old Testament St Thomas traditionally went to India and built a Church there and the carpenter's set square is his sign